eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 interviewed once or twice per year, informally, by a member of the Digital Awareness Comity.

-The involvement of learning champions shall not require them to work overtime, and it should be limited to no more than one hour every other month.
+The involvement of learning champions shall not require them to work overtime.
+It should be limited to no more than one hour every other month.